Search This Blog

 Remove-Item @('O:\MSSQL\BACKUPS\FULL\TESTDB1.BAK', 'O:\MSSQL\BACKUPS\FULL\TESTDB1.BAK')

-You can also use wildcards, like this example from the Microsoft:
+You can also use wildcards, as shown in this Microsoft example:

 Remove-Item * -Include *.doc -Exclude *1*